 I'm not sure why I like 'Back on the Chain Gang' so much - but I do.
 It comes from that period when music videos had actual visual metaphors and tried to say something - but with subtlety.
 That's how you make a great music video.
 Well, and get a take-no-prisoners chick like Chrissie Hynde to sing in it, of course.

 And you can't have a list of must-see music videos without Eleanor Rigby.
 That just won't do.

 And, since we're going down that road, might as well throw in Paul McCartney & Wings with the original version of 'Band on the Run' - which was an obvious extension of the 'Eleanor Rigby' sequence from 'Yellow Submarine.'
-My candidate for best musical video of all time.
+My candidate for the best music video of all time.
 Your mileage may vary.
 Unfortunately, it is blocked in most countries, so can't show it here.
 Apologies.

 The scene goes on and on, but the comparison does not get any better for the pretty young lady (Rita Hayworth), who no doubt thinks she's just killing it.
 Yes, she does the moves....
 It's like comparing a paint-by-numbers job with a Rembrandt.

 Times Square - Cagney's 'City for Conquest' was released on 21 September 1940, and note the 'London Can Take It' on the marquee. with both the Democrat candidate FDR and Republican candidate Wendell Wilkie jointly supporting England long before the US was officially in World War II.

 These shots all just seem to go together.
 I have no story to tell about them or anything, I just like them.
 Anyone who has spent time in New York City will probably recognize how much has changed - and how much hasn't.
 So, I am slowly adding shots of Times Square here down through the years, but looking uptown, not (as is almost always the case) downtown toward the Times building.